silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 * We use sentence case for titles so only capitalise the first letter of the first word of a title.
 The only exceptions to this are when using brand names (e.g. SilverStripe), acronyms (e.g. PHP) and class names (e.g. ModelAdmin).
 * Use gender neutral language throughout the document, unless referencing a specific person.
 Use them, they, their, instead of he and she, his or her.
 * URLs: if the end of your sentence is a URL then you don't need to use a full stop.
 * Bullet points: Sentence case your bullet points.
 If a bullet point is a full sentence then end with a full stop.
-If it is a short point or a list, full stops are not required.
+If it is a sentence fragment or a comma separated list, full stops are not required.

 ## Highlighted blocks